Frank Cellier (actor)

-Frank Cellier (23 February 1884 – 27 September 1948) was an English actor.
+François Cellier (23 February 1884 – 27 September 1948), always known as Frank, was an English actor.
 Early in his career, from 1903 to 1920, he toured in Britain, Germany, the West Indies, America and South Africa.
 In the 1920s, he became known in the West End for Shakespearean character roles, among others, and also directed some plays in which he acted.
 He continued to act on stage until 1946.
 During the 1930s and 1940s, he also appeared in more than three dozen films.

-Biography
+Life and career

 Early years

-François Cellier, always known as Frank, was born in Surbiton, Surrey, the only son of the conductor François Cellier and his wife, Clara née Short.
+Cellier was born in Surbiton, Surrey, the only son of the conductor François Cellier and his wife, Clara née Short.
 He had five sisters and was educated at Cranleigh School.
 After leaving school, he spent three years in business.

-In 1903, Cellier made his first stage appearance as Clement Hale in Arthur Wing Pinero's Sweet Lavender at the Town Hall in Reigate and thereafter made acting his career, also doing some stage manager work.
+Cellier made his first stage appearance in 1903 as Clement Hale in Arthur Wing Pinero's Sweet Lavender at the Town Hall in Reigate and thereafter made acting his career, also doing some stage manager work.
 In the autumn of that year he went on tour with William Poel's company in Doctor Faustus, and later toured in a number of Shakespearean roles in the company of Ian Maclaren.
 He then extended his repertory in a wide variety of roles which he undertook on tour with the actress Florence Nellie Glossop-Harris (d.
 1932), daughter of the actor-manager Augustus Harris, whom he married in 1910.
 She divorced him in 1925.
-They had a daughter, Antoinette, who became an actress and married actor Bruce Seton, He also has a son, Peter, who is a TV, theatre and film actor.
+They had a daughter, Antoinette, who became an actress.

 Cellier toured not only in Britain, but in Germany and the West Indies, and did not make his debut in London until 1914, when under his own management he appeared in Cheer, Boys, Cheer.
 After this he toured in America and South Africa, and did not appear again in London until 1920.
 "By this time," wrote The Times, "his solid merit was appreciated after his long and arduous apprenticeship."